 This first online and distributed conference was a success on every aspect.
 There were absolutely no technical problems, the streaming quality was great.
 The talks were very good and covered different subjects related to web development, applied to Laravel.
 Also, I especially liked those explaining the core concept and inner working of the framework.
 I definitely look forward for next year and can’t wait to build something with Laravel and Vue!

-I stumbled upon a pretty nice GitHub repo containing lots of links and resources about the talks.
+PS: I stumbled upon a pretty nice GitHub repo containing lots of links and resources about the talks.